chakravarthyBatna/Wavemaker_Training/README.md

 # Wavemaker-Training
 This is Wavemaker training assignments.
-All assignments are uploaded in this Wavemaker training repository
+All assignments are uploaded in this Wavemaker training repository.